+Transition year in St. Brendan’s from its outset has offered a diverse and beneficial range of learning experiences for the students.
 At an academic level our students avail of the opportunity to experience tasters of each subject available to them as Fifth years, thereby allowing them the chance to make a more informed set of subject choices.

-Thirdly students avail of a myriad of talks, tours, trips and co-curricular engagements which are designed to develop the spiritual, academic, physical, emotional and personal aspects of each student.
+Students avail of a myriad of talks, tours, trips and co-curricular engagements which are designed to develop the spiritual, academic, physical, emotional and personal aspects of each student.

 At its’ core, TY is a one year programme enabling students to make the transition from Junior to Senior cycle.
 It encourages personal and social development and allows students take responsibility for their learning.
 It offers students the space to explore and develop how and who they want to become.
 It offers a time of reflective self-growth to our students, giving them multiple activities, opportunities and experiences which, if engaged with, will serve to develop every element of the young person.
 It also hands the locus of control to the young person in a controlled environment, allowing each student greater personal responsibility for his learning.